isc-projects/kea/doc/guide/api.rst

        }
    }

-the subnet id and the page size limit are mandatory.
-The source index and from host id are optional and default to 0.
-Values to use to next the next page are returned in responses in a next map.
+The "subnet-id" and the "limit" arguments are mandatory.
+The "limit" specifies the maximum number of host reservations to be returned, and the "source-index" and "from" arguments should be set to 0 when retrieving the first page of host reservations (if they are not specified, they will default to 0).
+To fetch subsequent pages of host reservations, the returned values of "source-index" and "from" must be copied from the previous response.

 Response syntax: